kevscon/kevscon.github.io/_posts/2019-04-21-bridge-ratings.md

 ![]({{ "/assets/images/bridge_ratings/06673.png" | absolute_url }})
 *Plan view of Bridge 06673.*

 As seen in the street view, Bridge 06673 crosses over a waterway and has a wooden deck.
-It looks like an asphalt wearing surface has been added since 2007 but based on this analysis it may have been wiser to use latex concrete material instead.
+It looks like an asphalt wearing surface has been added since 2007.
+Based on this analysis it may have been wiser to use an alternative deck protection method.

 ![]({{ "/assets/images/bridge_ratings/06673_street.png" | absolute_url }})
 *Street veiw of Bridge 06673.*